- September 08

 My role changes depending on the client’s needs and expectations.
 Have they set goals, do they know the Agile methodology?
 Or maybe they need a mentor and an agile coach.
 In one of my projects I am a typical Scrum Master.

 In a case when all the methodology issues are taken care of, my tasks switch to ensuring the comfort of the whole team’s work.
-I look broadly, advise, suggest, make sure everyone feels food.
+I look broadly, advise, suggest, make sure everyone feels good.
 Sometimes I also present the team’s ideas.
 Ideally, I do not have to focus on the hard aspects of running a team.
 Then I help create a good working atmosphere.

 How does Agile Delivery Lead cooperate with the rest of the team?